Samikshyagithub/EcoWatch/README.md

-# Eco Watch: Enhancing Safety and Cleanliness
+# Eco Watch
 ![Eco Watch Logo](ecowatch.png)

-Eco Watch stands as a beacon of technological innovation, intertwining the realms of machine learning and public safety to create a harmonious urban environment.
-Beyond mere surveillance, it orchestrates a symphony of vigilance and responsiveness, empowering communities to uphold the sanctity of their public spaces.
+Eco Watch is an innovative project aimed at leveraging machine learning to enhance safety and cleanliness in public spaces.
+This project utilizes CCTV footage to detect fires, unauthorized trash disposal, and report accidents to the authorities.

 ## Design and Functionality